beckitrue/container-app-workshop/lesson_1/README.md

 #### How do I know the image was built?

-:white_check_mark: You can verify that the image was built by running the following command:
+:white_check_mark: You can verify that the image was built by running the following command where you should see the `simple-web` image in the list of images:

 ```
 docker images | grep simple-web
 ```

-and looking for the `simple-web` image.
+### Start the container

 Start the `simple-web` container by running the following command: